-Then there is the fifth regulation, the Regulation of Merchant Ships Disciplinary Regulations, which was promulgated as it was necessary to implement the foregoing and any other disciplinary powers vested in IMMARBE as specified in section 24, 25 and 26 of the ACT (Chapeau).
+The fifth regulation, the Regulation of Merchant Ships Disciplinary Regulations, was promulgated as it was necessary to implement the foregoing and any other disciplinary powers vested in IMMARBE as specified in section 24, 25 and 26 of the Act (Chapeau).

-The Disciplinary Regulations apply to: all vessels registered by IMMARBE;5 all owners of vessels enrolled under the Belize flag, and all crew members sailing on board these vessels; all inspectors authorized to perform safety inspections on behalf of IMMARBE; all companies and recognized organizations (authorized) to act on behalf of IMMARBE and to any of their surveyors or representatives acting under such authorization; and all those empowered to perform as Deputy Registrars or representatives of IMMARBE (reg.
+The Disciplinary Regulations apply to: all vessels registered by IMMARBE; all owners of vessels enrolled under the Belize flag, and all crew members sailing on board these vessels; all inspectors authorized to perform safety inspections on behalf of IMMARBE; all companies and recognized organizations (authorized) to act on behalf of IMMARBE and to any of their surveyors or representatives acting under such authorization; and all those empowered to perform as Deputy Registrars or representatives of IMMARBE (reg.
 3 (a) to (e)).

-The sixth regulation is the Registration of Merchant Ships (Safe Manning, Hours or Work and Watchkeeping) Regulations, 1999, promulgated in compliance with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978 which required that all signatories should submit for the approval of the International Maritime Organization (IMO), the procedures and policies for the issuance of documents to all seafarers working on board their flagged vessels; and so that the vessels registered with the International Merchant Marine Registry of Belize are properly manned, the crew be appropriately trained, tested, certified, well rested and free of fatigue for watchkeeping so as to attain the highest level of safety of life and property at sea and the protection of the marine environment (Chapeau).
+The sixth regulation is the Registration of Merchant Ships (Safe Manning, Hours or Work and Watchkeeping) Regulations, 1999, promulgated in compliance with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978 which required that all signatories should submit for the approval of the International Maritime Organization, the procedures and policies for the issuance of documents to all seafarers working on board their flagged vessels; and so that the vessels registered with the IMMARBE are properly manned. the crew be appropriately trained, tested, certified, well rested and free of fatigue for watchkeeping so as to attain the highest level of safety of life and property at sea and the protection of the marine environment (Chapeau).